August 8, 1940 – March 20, 2019

 While latterly he was limited in how much energy he could count on, he found immense happiness spending time with his young grandchildren, who he lived with in Victoria.
 We will remember his warmth, enthusiasm, determination, and extreme appreciation of good food, wine, and music.
 Most of all, we’ll miss his sense of humour; he kept us laughing right up to the end.

-A Celebration of Life will be held at the Starboard Grill, Harbour Quay, Port Alberni, on Saturday, May 25, 2019, at 1:30 pm.
+A Celebration of Life will be held at Char’s Landing, Port Alberni, on Saturday, May 25, 2019, at 1:30 pm.
 For those who wish to make a charitable donation in Jim’s memory, as many pets enriched his life, the family suggests the S.P.C.A. in Port Alberni.